joetjo/jopLauncher/README.md

 Edit SbSGL.json in home dir.

-# Last version is 2021.1.1003a
+# Last version is 2021.1.2210a

 # Enhancement
-- update markdownHelper tp 1.3 ( support comment in report generation for companion app)
+- update markdownHelper tp 1.5 ( support tags in report generation for companion app)

 # Known limitations
 - mapping name may be identical to a real other process name when loading process - to check